-Mail Merge in SharePoint Online – Step by Step Guide
+Mail Merge in SharePoint Online – Step-by-Step Guide (2026)

 Creating mail merges in SharePoint Online presents challenges for many users.
 It becomes particularly tricky when both the Word document and the table are located within SharePoint.
 In this article, you’ll learn how mail merges can be created and printed despite these hurdles.